TRMSC/3d-package-creator/README.md

 - You can check the preview and download your independent 3d package for e.g. webspace, wordpress, moodle.
 - Start the index.html within your hosted package. 🚀

-In __moodle__ you can drag and drop the zip file - extract it and set the index.html as the main file.
+In __moodle__ you can drag and drop the archive as "file" - extract it in the settings and set the index.html as the main file by clicking on it.
+The archive file in the activity can be removed.

 ## Model ressources